Legend of RPS Price Up 0.2% This Week (LRPS)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Legend of RPS’s launch date was August 4th, 2022.
 Legend of RPS’s total supply is 1,000,000,000 tokens.
 Legend of RPS’s official Twitter account is @legend_rps.
-Legend of RPS’s official website is rpsgame.world.
-Legend of RPS’s official message board is medium.com/@rpsgame.world.
+The official website for Legend of RPS is rpsgame.world.
+The official message board for Legend of RPS is medium.com/@rpsgame.world.

-It is usually not currently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using US dollars.
-Investors seeking to trade Legend of RPS should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Legend of RPS using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Legend of RPS directly using U.S. dollars.
+Investors seeking to trade Legend of RPS should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Gemini or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Legend of RPS using one of the exchanges listed above.

 Receive News & Updates for Legend of RPS Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Legend of RPS and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.